 THE KETTLEBELL SWING

-the most important kb exercise you need to know
+One of the most important kettlebell exercises you need to know.

 – presented by Taco Fleur

-The Kettlebell Swing is very similar to the Deadlift, the main difference is that the weight swings and the movement is explosive, the hinge movement of the hips is the same.
+The kettlebell swing is very similar to the hip hinge Deadlift, the main difference is that the weight swings and the movement is explosive, but the hinge movement of the hips is the same.

-Stand in spine-neutral position with feet slightly wider than shoulder-width apart with the Kettlebell in-front of you.
+Stand in a spine-neutral position with feet slightly wider than shoulder-width apart with the Kettlebell in front of you.

 Keep the feet flat on the ground at all times to be able to push into the ground and activate the right muscles to propel the bell forward.

-Leave the arms relaxed and only use them as a pendulum so the Kettlebell can swing freely.
+Leave the arms/shoulders relaxed and only use them like a pendulum so the Kettlebell can swing freely.

-Snap the hips forward and bring the upper-body upright to propel the Kettlebell forward.
+Extend the hips and bring the upper body upright to propel the Kettlebell forward.

-Do not involve your shoulders to lift the Kettlebell upwards, let the force from the snapping of the hips and the coming upright of the upper-body propel the Kettlebell.
+Do not involve your shoulders to lift the Kettlebell upwards, let the force from the extension of the hips and the coming upright of the upper body propel the Kettlebell.

-Do not hyper extend the back when snapping the hips forward, in other words do not push your hips past your ankles and shoulders.
+Do not hyperextend the back when extending the hips, in other words, do not push your hips past your ankles and shoulders.

-Make sure to squeeze the Glutes when snapping the hips.
+Make sure to squeeze the Glutes when extending the hips.